-What are the main features of active teaching methods?
+What are the main characteristics of active learning methods?

 Joséphine Vigouroux